Ephesians

 v14

-oJV "who" - There is a textual question over o{V "who" (masculine), or o{ "which" (neuter).
+oJV "who" - who / which.
+There is a textual question over o{V "who" (masculine), or o{ "which" (neuter).
 The textual weight is with the neuter reading, but as Larkin notes, the attraction of the pronoun to its neuter antecedent could well be responsible for the neuter readings.
-The Holy Spirit is a person, not an it.
+The antecedent, the Holy Spirit' is a person, not an it.

-thV klhronomiaV (a)gen. "[our] inheritance" - of the inheritance [of us].
-The genitive is adjectival, partitive / wholative.
+thV klhronomiaV (a) gen. "[our] inheritance" - of the inheritance [of us].
+The genitive is adjectival, partitive.
 As in v11, but now the inheritance belongs to both Jew and Gentile.

-eiV "until [the redemption]"" - to/for the redemption.
-Possibly temporal, as NIV, but better expressing purpose, goal/end; "When God sealed and guaranteed Gentile believers with his Holy Spirit, he had in view their full and final redemption as his prized possession", O'Brien.
+eiV "until [the redemption]"" - to/for [the redemption].
+Possibly temporal, as NIV, but better expressing purpose, goal / end-view; "When God sealed and guaranteed Gentile believers with his Holy Spirit, he had in view their full and final redemption as his prized possession", O'Brien.

 thV peripoihsewV (iV ewV) gen. "of those who are God's possession" - of the possession.
-The genitive is adjectival, appositional; "the redemption, that is / namely, the possession", so Best.
+The genitive is adjectival, epexegetic, "the redemption, that is / namely, the possession", so Best, but possibly verbal, objective.

 Ephesians Introduction